thomas694/finddupe/README.md

  -v              Verbose
- -sigs           Show signatures calculated based on first 32k for each file -rdonly         Apply to readonly files also (as opposed to skipping them) -ref <filepat>  Following file pattern are files that are for reference, NOT
+ -sigs           Show signatures calculated based on first 32k for each file -rdonly         Apply to readonly files also (as opposed to skipping them) -z              Do not skip zero length files (zero length files are ignored
-                 to be eliminated, only used to check duplicates against -z              Do not skip zero length files (zero length files are ignored by default)
+                 by default)
  -u              Do not print a warning for files that cannot be read